ory/docs/docs/hydra/sdk.md

 documentation which includes code samples for common programming languages for each REST endpoint.

-> The SDKs don't provide a good API for dealing with OAuth 2.0 Flows (e.g.
+> The SDKs don't provide a good API for dealing with OAuth 2.0 Flows (for example
 > Authorize Code Flow, Refresh Flow, ...).
 But there are tons of
 > [libraries available for consuming OAuth 2.0](https://oauth.net/code/).
 Don't
 > write your own OAuth 2.0 Library!